 All CONF 999 courses are graded In Progress until the dissertation defense is successfully completed.
 At that time, a grade of Satisfactory is issued.

-Students should propose a Dissertation Committee to the Graduate Program Director and the Dean who then formally appoint the committee.
+Students should propose a Dissertation Committee to the Graduate Programs Director and the Dean who then formally appoint the committee.
 This must be done prior to taking the comprehensive exam.
-The Dissertation Committee must include a chairperson from among S-CAR graduate faculty and at least two other members of the graduate faculty, one of whom must be a non-S-CAR Mason faculty member.
-The Dean will inform the student, committee members, and Graduate Program Director when the committee has been appointed.
+The Dissertation Committee must include a chairperson from among Carter School graduate faculty and at least two other members of the graduate faculty, one of whom must be a non-Carter School Mason faculty member.
+The Dean will inform the student, committee members, and Graduate Programs Director when the committee has been appointed.

 Writing the Dissertation and its Defense